Women's Health/Gender-Related Nurse Practitioner

 - Can I earn a DNP degree?

-What is the role of the Women’s Health Nurse Practitioner?
+What is the role of the Women’s Health/Gender-Related Nurse Practitioner?

-Women’s Health Nurse Practitioner (WHNP) graduates are prepared to provide primary health care to women from adolescence through senior years.
-Most states require certification from the National Certification Corporation as a WHNP and a collaborating physician for prescriptive practice.
+Women’s Health/Gender-Related Nurse Practitioner (WHGRNP) graduates are prepared to provide primary health care to women from adolescence through senior years.
+Most states require certification from the National Certification Corporation as a WHGRNP and a collaborating physician for prescriptive practice.
 All nursing practices, including prescriptive practice, are regulated by state laws.
 Therefore, licensing and scope of practice vary by state.
 To learn about the specific laws and regulatory codes for prescriptive practice in your area, contact your state's Board of Nursing.

 Do I have to be a nurse to enter this program?